wp-plugins/blip-slideshow/readme.txt

 == To Do ==

-* Fix: Allow multiple slideshows with Slimboxes per page (find trigger for slideshow resume)
+* Enhance: Allow multiple slideshows with Slimboxes per page (find trigger for slideshow resume)
+* Enhance: Input validation

 == Resources ==